f180346/DB-Project/README.md

 ## Core Features:

 Some major and core features of COVID’19 Management System are as follows:

-Isolation wards (and its complete management).
-(DML Query) Quarantine wards (and its complete management).
-(DML Query) Symptoms, Preventing Measure and Treatment of Covid'19 Patient Record (add, edit, delete recovered/deaths/active cases)	(DML Query) Recommendations of outbreak in your region(s).
+1-Isolation wards (and its complete management).(DML Query)

+2-Quarantine wards (and its complete management).(DML Query)

+3-Symptoms, Preventing Measure and Treatment of Covid'19

+4-Patient Record (add, edit, delete recovered/deaths/active cases)(DML Query)

+5-Recommendations of outbreak in your region(s).

-Percentage of COVID outbreak in your region/country.
-(DDL Query) Emergency Call numbers/centers available in your city/region .
-(DDL Query)
+6-Percentage of COVID outbreak in your region/country.(DDL Query)

+7-Emergency Call numbers/centers available in your city/region.(DDL Query)

 ## Additional Goals: